predictive-clinical-neuroscience/PCNportal/README.md

 ## Features

-PCNportal provides a user-friendly lightweight GUI, but also adds functionality.
+PCNportal provides a user-friendly lightweight GUI, but also adds functionality to PCNtoolkit.
 The website:
 - hosts all resources necessary to learn about normative modelling in theory and practice,
 - dynamically checks available models and provides model-specific information,
 - contains data control checks to point out errors and provides feedback on the request,